NimishMishra/llvm-patches/README.md

 OpenMP is a bunch of pragmas you can put in your code to tell the compiler how to handle them exactly.
 For example, `!$omp atomic read` above a `x = y` means the compiler should perform this atomically.
 OpenMP is a **dialect**.
 And it is upto compiler engineers to build support in both flang and mlir for OpenMP dialect.

+## MLIR

+- An infrastructure where you can define a bunch of things aiding your compiler infrastructure needs.
+You can define your own operations, type systems etc and reuse MLIR's pass management, threading etc to get a compiler infrastructure up and running really quick.
+For example, we import MLIR functionality into flang, lower PFT to MLIR, and let MLIR do its magic, and finally lower to LLVM.
+This integration is seemless.

+- MLIR can be used to design custom IR for a variety of use-cases.
+For example, the same MLIR infra can be used to generate code for Fortran as well as Tensorflow.

+- Clang builds some AST and performs transformations on the same.
+This is fairly successful.
+But people have started looking at how retaining some of the high level semantics can help in better transformations.
+LLVM IR loses this context; thus MLIR hopes to retain such high level semantic information and perform transformations on the same.

 ### PFT to MLIR lowering

 MORE INFORMATION WILL BE ADDED AS TIME PASSES